autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 To learn more about the finalization logic see the protocol only `finalize()` functions in the [Governance and Protocol Only Reference](/reference/api/aut/op-prot/).

 #### Staking
 The Autonity Protocol Contract manages liquid staking,  maintaining the ledger of _newton_ stake token in the system and triggering the deployment of validator-specific _liquid newton_ contracts.
 The contract implements logic to:

 - Maintain the ledger of _newton_ stake token in the system, implementing the ERC20 token contract interface.
 - Facilitate liquid staking by triggering the deployment of validator-specific _liquid newton_ ERC20 contracts as validators are registered on the system.
-- Provide stake holders operations to bond and unbond stake from validators, managing _newton_ staking transitions and _liquid newton_ emission and redemption.
+- Provide stakeholders operations to bond and unbond stake from validators, managing _newton_ staking transitions and _liquid newton_ emission and redemption.
-- Provide stake holders standard ERC20 token operations for accessing the _newton_ stake token ledger and metadata.
+- Provide stakeholders standard ERC20 token operations for accessing the _newton_ stake token ledger and metadata.
-- Manage staking transitions, tracking bond and unbond requests until staking transitions are applied at epoch end.
+- Manage staking transitions, tracking bond and unbond requests until staking transitions are applied at the end of the epoch.
 - Trigger application of stake slashing penalties, calling the [Autonity Accountability Contract](/concepts/architecture/#autonity-accountability-contract) which applies stake slashing at epoch end for accountable faults.

 To learn more about the concept see [Staking](/concepts/staking/).